Moulin-à-Vent AOC

-Moulin-à-Vent is a French red wine produced on the border between the Rhône and Saône-et-Loire departments.
+Moulin-à-Vent (/mu,lA:nae'vA:n/ moo-LAH-nav-AHN; /fr/) is a French red wine produced on the border between the Rhône and Saône-et-Loire departments.
 The appellation covers part of the towns of Chénas and Romanèche-Thorins, in the Beaujolais vineyards.
 It is one of the 10 crus, which are from north to south: le Saint-Amour, le Juliénas, le Chénas, le Moulin-à-Vent, le Fleurie, le Chiroubles, le Morgon, le Régnié, le Brouilly and le Côte-de-Brouilly.

 This wine was sold before 1936 under the name of "Romanèche-Thorins" which was at the time a Beaujolais cru.
-The name was changed to Moulin-à-Vent ("windmill") when it was recognized by the National Institute of Origin and Quality (INAO) as a controlled designation of origin (AOC) by decree on September 11, 1936.
+The name was changed to Moulin-à-Vent ('windmill') when it was recognized by the National Institute of Origin and Quality (INAO) as a controlled designation of origin (AOC) by decree on September 11, 1936.